bkthomps/Ven/README.md

 [![Go Doc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](http://godoc.org/github.com/bkthomps/Ven)

 # Ven
 Vi Enhanced.
-An enhancement to vi which is similar to vim, but written in Go.
-Uses a gap buffer to store data.
+A text editor which is an enhancement to vi, and is similar to vim, but written in Go.
+Uses a gap buffer to store the text.

 ## Installation
 ```